-Figure 3.120 Maximum exposure to demand curtailment in case of SLID in Existing and Low infrastructure levels in 2030 for all scenarios.
+Figure 4.120 Maximum exposure to demand curtailment in case of SLID in Existing and Low infrastructure levels in 2030 for all scenarios.

-- The situation is unchanged for Denmark and Sweden. - Finland mitigates risk of demand curtailment thanks to Baltic Connector increase capacity from Estonia.
-In this case, Estonia cooperates more with Finland and is more exposed to demand curtailment in National Trends scenario. - Poland mitigates risk of demand curtailment thanks to Slovakia and Lithuania new interconnections (12% in National Trend and 31% in Global Ambition and Distributed Energy). thanks to Slovakia and Lithuania new interconnections. - Romania mitigates risk of demand curtailment in National Trends scenario (12%) thanks to increase storage capacity project and Lithuania is now exposed to demand curtailment in Global Ambition scenario (9%) due to high demand value for this scenario and its cooperation with Poland thanks to new interconnection with Poland (GIPL).
+- The situation is unchanged for Denmark and Sweden. - Finland fully mitigates risk of demand curtailment in Distributed Energy scenario, thanks to Baltic Connector increase capacity.
+Risk of demand curtailment is mitigated in National Trend and Global Ambition scenarios due to high demand in these scenarios not compensated by the increase capacity between Estonia and Finland. - Poland mitigates risk of demand curtailment in National Trend scenario thanks to Slovakia and Lithuania new interconnections.
+The situation is unchanged for the other scenarios. - Romania mitigates risk of demand curtailment in National Trends scenario (12%) thanks to increase storage capacity project. - Lithuania is now exposed to demand curtailment in Global Ambition scenario (9%) due to high demand value for this scenario and its cooperation with Poland thanks to new interconnection with Poland (GIPL).

 - Greece fully mitigates risk of demand curtailment in Distributed Energy scenario thanks to indigenous production and Trans Adriatic Pipeline interconnection.
 Risk of demand curtailment is mitigated in National Trend and Global Ambition scenarios (16 % and 26 %).
-All the interconnections with neighbouring countries are showing infrastructure limitations and do not allow Greece to have access to more gas. - Slovenia situation is unchanged without any project improving its diversification. - Bosnia and Herzegovina and North Macedonia situations are unchanged with 100 % risk of demand curtailment. - Serbia mitigates risk of demand curtailment (90 % to 30 %) with new interconnections with Bulgaria and Trans Balkan Pipeline.
+All the interconnections with neighbouring countries are showing infrastructure limitations and do not allow Greece to have access to more gas. - Slovenia situation is unchanged without any project improving its diversification. - Bosnia and Herzegovina and North Macedonia situations are unchanged with 100 % risk of demand curtailment. - Serbia mitigates risk of demand curtailment (53 % to 28 %) with new interconnections with Bulgaria and Trans Balkan Pipeline.